FIRST-Tech-Challenge/FtcRobotController/README.md

     * Removes IR readings and calculations not meant for the Broadcom sensor chip

 ### Bug fixes
-* Improved reliability of BNO055IMU IMU initialization to prevent random initialization failures (which manifested as `Problem with 'imu'`).
+* Improves reliability of BNO055IMU IMU initialization to prevent random initialization failures (which manifested as `Problem with 'imu'`).

 ## Version 5.5 (20200824-090813)